African American film score composers: Historical impact

 The association of African American music with film is a long-standing one, beginning with live accompaniment to silent films and evolving through musical shorts, sound films, and incorporation into feature films.
 The Jazz Singer's success instigated the widespread adoption of sound film and established early, though often stereotypical, connections between jazz and film.
 The emergence of race films provided opportunities for Black actors and directors, though they sometimes replicated Hollywood stereotypes.
 Directors like Oscar Micheaux and Spencer Williams offered perspectives through the eyes of Black filmmakers.
 Renee Baker argues that race films like Body and Soul and The Scar of Shame rendered more complex and nuanced readings of black life than Hollywood fare and contributed to the recovery of Black history.
 Her work in scoring silent race films aims to make them interesting and relevant to a modern audience by activating their historical value.

 The introduction of African American music as background scores in the 1950s marked a significant shift from its previous primary use as diegetic music.
 Alex North's A Streetcar Named Desire score is noted as a pioneering use of jazz in a film score.
 The scores by Miles Davis, Duke Ellington, and Charles Mingus further solidified jazz's place in film scoring.
 Duke Ellington's score for Anatomy of a Murder (1959) is considered a highlight of his post-Newport era and was his first Hollywood soundtrack assignment.
 It is notable as the first major American film score written by a Black composer.
 John Lewis's score for Odds Against Tomorrow (1959) is cited as the ideal founding model for Third Stream scores, blending classical counterpoint and jazz improvisation.
 Along with Ellington's work on Anatomy of a Murder, Lewis's score helped open the door for Black composers in Hollywood.

 The rise of blaxploitation films in the 1970s had a major cultural impact, promoting soul and funk music soundtracks and influencing later artists and popular culture.
 Filmmakers like John Singleton and Mario Van Peebles, through their films centering on gangster life with rap soundtracks, inspired a "cottage industry" and had a huge impact on hip hop culture.

 Biopics of African American musicians like Billie Holiday, Charlie Parker, and Ray Charles introduced their lives and music to wider audiences.
 The increasing inclusion of rap and hip hop in mainstream film soundtracks over the past two decades reflects its growing role in the filmic experience.

+Awards

+In 1985, Prince was the first African American to win the Academy Award for Best Original Song Score for his film Purple Rain.